 How The Interpolated Technology Really Works

 How can you increase the image quality on your LED screen without using squared pixel technology and its related side effects?
 Now, we will look at the other method used for increasing the image quality on LED screens known as Interpolated Technology.
-This is the same technology that See Displays Inc. and See Displays use with the LED Full Color Displays that we manufacture.
+This is the same technology that Dynamic Mobile Media Inc. and Dynamic Mobile Media use with the LED Full Color Displays that we manufacture.

 Interpolated Technology is very similar to MP3 technology used in the music industry.
 MP3 is an audio-specific compression format based on the acoustic perception of the human ear.
 It provides a representation of pulse-code modulation-encoded audio in much less space than straightforward methods, by using psycho acoustic models to discard components less audible to human hearing and recording the remaining information in an efficient manner (similar principles are used by JPEG, an image compression format).